MCUdude/MiniCore/README.md

 # Baud rate option
 Since Urboot has automatic baud rate detection, the upload baud rate can be changed without having to re-flash the bootloader.
 The default baud rate setting will pick a suited baud rate that also works with the legacy Optiboot bootloader used in earlier MiniCore versions.
 The other baud rate options may or may not work, depending on the clock frequency and accuracy of the clock source.
-A rule of thumb is that "non-round" baud rates like 230400 works best with "non-round" clock speeds like 18.4320 MHz, while "round" ones like 16 MHz work best with "round" baud rates like 250000.
+A rule of thumb is that "non-round" baud rates like 230400 work best with "non-round" clock speeds like 18.4320 MHz, while "round" ones like 16 MHz work best with "round" baud rates like 250000.

 ## BOD option
-Brown-out detection, or BOD for short lets the microcontroller sense the input voltage and shut down if the voltage goes below the brown-out setting.
-To change the BOD settings you'll have to connect an ISP programmer and hit "Burn bootloader".
+Brown-out detection, or BOD for short, lets the microcontroller sense the input voltage and shut down if the voltage goes below the brown-out setting.
+To change the BOD settings, you'll have to connect an ISP programmer and hit "Burn bootloader".
 Below is a table that shows the available BOD options:
 <br/>

 | ATmega328 | ATmega168 | ATmega88 | ATmega48 | ATmega8  |